Brisbane Lions: Membership base and sponsorship

-Crowds and memberships for the Brisbane Lions grew dramatically during the four seasons in which they made the AFL Grand Final.
+Crowds and memberships for the Brisbane Lions grew dramatically during the four seasons in which they made the AFL Grand Final in the early 2000s.

-The club still maintains healthy Victorian support due to their Fitzroy origins, and The Royal Derby Hotel in Fitzroy is the official social venue for Victorian Lions fans, showing all televised games, and displaying a mural of club greats Kevin Murray and Jonathan Brown on its Alexandra Parade side.
+The club still maintains healthy Victorian support, hitting 10,000 Victorian members in the 2024 season.

+The Royal Derby Hotel in Fitzroy is the official social venue for Victorian Lions fans, showing all televised games, and displaying a mural of club greats Kevin Murray, Jonathan Brown, and Chris Johnson on its Alexandra Parade side.

-To add to this presence in Melbourne, the Lions Historical Society is based at Etihad stadium, containing exhibits of club history stretching from Fitzroy, to the Bears, and the Brisbane Lions.
+To add to this presence in Melbourne, the Lions Historical Society is based at Etihad Stadium, containing exhibits from Fitzroy, the Bears, and the Brisbane Lions.

+During the 2024 and 2025 premiership years, the suburb of Fitzroy became a hub of support for the Brisbane Lions, with fans from Queensland and Melbourne all flocking to the pubs and bars of Brunswick Street to experience the Grand Final festivities in the club's Victorian heartland.
+The massive influx of supporters enabled the club to run a pop up store at Fitzroy Town Hall, and the town hall itself flies a Lions flag during finals to honour the Brisbane Lions connection to Fitzroy.

 A 2000 Roy Morgan AFL survey of household incomes suggested that Brisbane Lions supporters were among the lowest-earning supporters in the league.